nvie/git-toolbelt/README.md

     $ vim somefile.txt  # fix typo
     $ git add somefile.txt
     $ git fixup  # merge this little change back into the last commit

+### git fixup-with

+Interactively lets you pick a commit to fixup with.
+Uses `fzf` to interactively pick your commit (use `brew install fzf` to install separately).

 ### git workon